tiny-dancer/notes/delivering-value.md

 #####  Smart endpoints and dumb pipes

-We are reusing this common service oriented architecture term for continuous delivery.
-In continuous delivery this is the practice of maintaining a simple pipeline ("dumb pipe") that delegates the actual deployment of the  and placing the deployment logic into a portable execution component.
+In continuous delivery this is the practice of maintaining a simple pipeline ("dumb pipe") which delegates the deployment logic to a portable execution component ("smart endpoint").
+In this model the pipeline defines the workflow but is not responsible for the

 - https://martinfowler.com/articles/microservices.html#SmartEndpointsAndDumbPipes
 ##### Methodologies